-- My tenderloin flavor comes from salt, pepper, and bacon.
+- I like to add flavor to the tenderloin from salt, pepper, and bacon.
 To achieve this combination, I sauté the bacon until it is crisp.
 I then take the crisp bacon and turn that into bacon bits.
 I allow the bacon fat inside the sauté pan to cool and then coat the outside of the tenderloin in it.
 This provides some tremendous flavor along with an addictive barbecue smell that comes off the grill.
-Once the tenderloin in coated, I then add salt and pepper.
+Once the tenderloin in coated, I add salt and pepper.
 This is done with a two parts pepper, one part salt mixture.
 You will save the bacon bits for step six.

 - I make sure my grill is set up for indirect heat around 275-300 degrees before placing the tenderloin in the center of my charcoal grill.
 I roast it until it is about 85 percent done then I reverse sear, which is tip number five.